blueconic/browscap-java/README.md

 The BrowsCap version currently shipped is: 6022.

 ## Notes
-* Although this library very fast, a cache is advisable.
-Since cache strategies differ for each usecase, this library doesn't ship with one out of the box.
+* Although this library is very fast, implementing a cache is advisable.
+Since cache strategies differ per usecase, this library doesn't ship with one out of the box.
 * The followings BrowsCap fields are available:
   * browser (e.g. Chrome)
   * browserType (e.g. Browser or Application)